lioarce01/semantic-ranker/configs/CONFIG_OPTIMIZATION.md

 - ✅ **Higher quality**: Better generalization, less overfitting
 - ✅ **Quantum-aware**: Properly tuned for quantum loss components
 - ✅ **Data-optimized**: Uses best available dataset (superset_comprehensive)
+- ✅ **Fully configurable**: No hardcoded values, all parameters in YAML

 **All configs are now optimal for their intended use cases.**